Video Shows Moments Before SUV Plowed Into Family In Waukegan, Leaving Man Dead

 A short while later, a Waukegan police officer spotted an SUV with front-end damage.

-Sources say the building surveillance cameras were working so there are likely more videos that police reviewing.
+Sources say the building surveillance cameras were working, so there are likely more videos that police are reviewing.

 Meanwhile, Prisciliano Carranza was arrested and charged with murder.
 Late Sunday, he was being held on $5 million bond.